Swapnil67/Docker-Node-Express/README.md

 # Rebuild the image and then start the container use following command
 $ docker-compose -f  docker-compose.yml -f docker-compose.prod.yml up --build -d

+# Adding Named volumes
+- After adding named volumes you should never use -v flag when stopping the containers it will also remove the named volumes.